-Data was also collected with the last movable camera system in late January 2018.
-The images show the persistence of the bubble column with strong scattering properties.
-The camera was also pointed at the direction of neighboring strings in attempt to visualize LEDs flashing in DOMs approximately 40 m away.
-After this data taking period, the motor on this last camera appears to have failed, with the field of view pointing into the waistband of the pressure sphere.
-Post-processing of the collected images have so far failed to localize the flashing LEDs, but more sophisticated noise subtraction algorithms are currently under investigation.
-Additionally, a simulation program for modeling the response of the this camera system has been developed, and will be used to extract more quantitative measurements from the collection of images than was previously possible.
+Data was collected with the last movable camera system in late January 2018.
+The camera was pointed in the direction of neighboring strings in an attempt to visualize LEDs flashing in DOMs approximately 40 m away.
+After these runs completed, the motor on this last camera failed, with the field of view pointing into the waistband of the pressure sphere.
+Post-processing of the collected images has failed to localize the flashing LEDs, where the signal-to-noise ratio appears to be insufficient to detect the light.
+A simulation program for modeling the response of the camera system has been developed, and will be used to extract more quantitative measurements from archival images than was previously possible.
+The same simulation program is also being used to analyse images taken by cameras deployed in the SPICEcore borehole in December 2018, and will be used for the IceCube Upgrade camera image analysis as well.

 Significant improvements have been made in the modeling of individual DOM response to single photo-electrons (SPE).
-A large sample of SPE waveforms have been collected, and their charge reconstructed.
-This charge distribution is fit using a convolution of a Gaussian and two exponential functions, yielding much better agreement between the data and the model than previously achieved with simpler models.
-Significant variations in the SPE charge distribution are observed DOM-to-DOM, which can have important consequences for the detection and reconstruction of low energy (GeV-scale) physics events, which often produce only single-photon hits in a few DOMs.
-The individual fit parameters for each DOM's SPE charge distribution are now stored in a database and used to model the charge response in IceCube simulations, improving agreement with real data.
+A large sample of SPE waveforms have been collected for each DOM, and their charge reconstructed.
+Significant variations in the SPE charge distribution are observed DOM-to-DOM, which can have important consequences for the detection and reconstruction of MeV-GeV scale physics events.
+The individual SPE distribution for each DOM is now used to model the charge response in IceCube simulations, improving agreement with real data.
 A publication summarizing this analysis and results is in progress.